Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/101-Architecture.md

 deployment of LUMI-C compute nodes but has since been upgraded to the full version.
 The full version with all features is called Slingshot 11.
 It supports a bandwidth of 200 Gb/s per direction, comparable to HDR InfiniBand with 4x links.
+The network also has some features for MPI acceleration.

 Slingshot is a different interconnect from your typical Mellanox/NVIDIA InfiniBand implementation and hence also has a different software stack.
 This implies that there are no UCX libraries on